jbukoski/PotentialNaturalRegeneration/README.md

 * the identity of the continent within which the pixel falls. :question:
 * the lat and lon of each point;
 * does the pixel fall within a protected area?
 (And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
 For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:question: **How should I ideintify protection type? by category?
 0/1?**)
+* Elevation: I don't think we need a focal window, just use the pixel value.
+**Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.**

+### About buffers
+1.1.
+Buffers.
+I have changed all buffers to 2 km.
+For forest data we will do it buffers for 500m, 1 km and 2 km.
+I removed buffer needs for data with coarse resolution, for example 10 km.

+1.2.
+Red color.
+I used to show lkayers taht we should not use because we have it in a better resolution.

+1.3.
+Orange color.
+I used to show layers taht we may want to produce using differnet years or range of years.

+1.4.
+Yellow color.
+I used to include variables that we will need build distance layers.
+For example distance to forest.
+I included it only.
+Which are the others I should include (Hawthorne): distance to rivers, roads, urban areas, forestry and natural regeneration?

 ### Discussions on clases and definitons